Ashley Boren, Executive Director

 Cristina holds a BA in Tourism from the Catholic University of Petropolis, Brazil, and a Certificate in Ecological Horticulture from UC, Santa Cruz and Accounting from City College of San Francisco.

 Erik earned an MA in environmental policy from the University of Colorado, Boulder, and a BA in cultural anthropology from the University of California, San Diego.
-Following his graduate studies, he was awarded a Knauss National Sea Grant Fellowship from NOAA in Washington, DC.
-Prior to graduate school, Erik competed internationally for several years as an elite cyclist.
+Following his graduate studies, Erik was awarded a Knauss National Sea Grant Fellowship from NOAA in Washington, DC.

 Pamela Sergio, Director of HR and Administration